groboclown/petronia/docs/architecture.md

 Another possible state is a *session*, which is for intermediary states.
 For example, a tile split and pixel position could be saved in the session, so the user can resume the previous setup when the UI is restarted.

 The configuration system itself defines basic events and usage patterns, and provides some readers.
 It is up to the user setup or platform to define the loading of the used files.
 Other programs could be written to allow for on-the-fly configuration changes.

+If an extension allows for configuration setup events, these are sent by the configuration setup extension to a state ID of `(extension module name)/setup-configuration`.
+The configuration state value will be the raw JSON-like decoded values, without any object wrapper.

 #### Platform (Singleton)